SEPP-SSH/Shared-Groceries/README.md

 # SEPP-SSH

+## Orientation
+*to do - add in basic information relating to what we're prototyping, who is working on the project, and anything else indicated as required for assignment submission.*

+#### Where to find documentation?
+Project documentation - both organisational and technical - can be found [here!](./Documentation)

+---
+---

 ## Milestone Progress
 | Milestone | Progress | Date Completed |
 | - | - | - |